algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 #### B Raccoon controls

-o control the main character, the raccoon, we will utilize the four buttons to move it in the following order:
+To control the main character, the raccoon, we will utilize the four buttons to move it in the following order:

-- Switch 1 : Forward
+- Switch 1 : Up
 - Switch 2 : Left
-- Switch 3 : Backwards
+- Switch 3 : Down
 - Switch 4 : Right

 To ensure this functionality, we first need to initialize the buttons in `go_Board_Constraints.pcf`.